keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 This means that:

-- You can readily see why a deployment takes so long or why it fails, even when using multiple deployment tools.
+- You can readily see why a deployment takes so long or why it fails, even when using multiple deployment strategies.
 - KLT can capture DORA metrics and expose them as OpenTelemetry metrics

 To do this,